 Small Class Sizes

 Classes are kept small at PHS to allow for a more individualized approach to instruction, particularly in the areas of language arts and math.
-In a larger, traditional classroom, students who learn quickly are held back while student who need more time are pushed ahead before they are ready.
 At Pacific Horizons School every effort is made to meet the individual needs of students and this can only be accomplished in a class where the teacher-to-student ratio is kept small.
 Class size is usually limited to 16 students at all levels.